 Operational Risk

-For operational risk, banks can also choose between three approaches with different levels of sophistication, the most refined one being the "Advanced Measurement Approach".
-The Group has chosen the Advanced Measurement Approach.
+To assess their operational risk, banks can also choose between three approaches with different levels of sophistication, the most refined of which is the "Advanced Measurement Approach".
+Rabobank Group has chosen the Advanced Measurement Approach.

 Basel III Reforms